The department sidebar is not available at this time

 Online students residing in Alabama, Arkansas, Indiana, Maryland, and Minnesota:

-Western Oregon University is unable to offer distance programs to residents of Alabama, Arkansas, Indiana, Maryland, and Minnesota at this time.
+Western Oregon University is unable to offer distance programs to residents of Arkansas, Indiana, Maryland, and Minnesota at this time.
 We regret this restriction as it is our goal to offer a quality education to students everywhere and we are working to promote reciprocal agreements between state agencies in the future.
 These same restrictions may not apply to noncredit students.

 Western Oregon University is outside the jurisdiction of Chapter 132 of the Texas Education Code and therefore does not need to seek authorization in order to provide distance education in Texas.